The Kitchen Waste Disposers Buyers Guide

 Fed up of a stinking bin because of all the unrecyclable food waste sitting in it?
 Do you have to empty this bin into your outside bin an awful lot?
 While it may be annoying to have to always do this, there is also a bigger impact outside your home to consider.
 Fuller bin bags means more rubbish ending up in a landfill, which obviously has an environmental impact.
 So what can we do to reduce the level of waste coming from our kitchens?
 We can put some waste into compost, but not all kitchen waste is recyclable.

 The answer is a food waste disposal unit.
 These little marvels can take care of all that waste you can’t recycle into compost.
-They grind down things like kitchen scraps, chicken bones, crusts, peelings and more into a fine powder that is then disposed of down your drain.
-It’s an effective way to vastly reduce your kitchens waste output over the course of a year.
+They sit hidden under kitchen sinks and tirelessly grind down things like kitchen scraps, chicken bones, crusts, peelings and more into a fine powder that is then disposed of down your drain flushed away by the water from your kitchen taps.
+They are a very effective way to reduce your kitchen waste output over the course of a year.

-Waste disposal units are made for fitting underneath your kitchen sink and attach to the standard drain outlet.
+Waste disposal units are made for fitting underneath kitchen sinks and attach to the standard drain outlet.
 Make sure you have enough room under your sink to run such a unit before you buy one.